 '''

-For any SDUM but MUMUPAIR/MUMUPRIM:
+For all SDUM except ELECTNUC/MUMUPAIR/MUMUPRIM:

 '''

 '''

 WHAT(1): flag to switch on nuclear interactions of photons:

 \leq -1.0: resets to default (no photonuclear interactions)

 = 0.0: ignored

 = 1.0: photonuclear interactions are activated at all energies

 = 2.0: photonuclear interactions are activated only in the high energy range (> 0.7 GeV)

-= 3.0: photonuclear interactions are activated only in the region of the \Delta Resonance
+= 3.0: photonuclear interactions are activated only in the energy region of the \Delta Resonance

 = 4.0: only Quasi-Deuteron interactions are activated

 = 5.0: only Giant Dipole Resonance interactions are activated

 ≥ 10.0: interpreted as ih + id10 + iq100 + ig1000

 where ih = 1 to activate High-energy interactions

 id = 1 to activate \Delta Resonance

 iq = 1 to activate Quasi-Deuteron

-ig = 1 to activate Giant Resonance
+ig = 1 to activate Giant Dipole Resonance

 and each is = 0.0 otherwise

 Default = 0.0 (no photonuclear interaction)

 WHAT(2), WHAT(3): not used

-WHAT(4) = lower bound of the indices of materials where the indicated photonuclear interactions are
+WHAT(4) = lower index bound (or corresponding name) of materials where the indicated photonuclear

+interactions are activated

 ("From material WHAT(4)...")

 Default = 3.0

-WHAT(5) = upper bound of the indices of materials where the indicated photonuclear interactions are
+WHAT(5) = upper index bound (or corresponding name) of materials where the indicated photonuclear

-activated
+interactions are activated

-("...to particle WHAT(5)...")
+("... to particle WHAT(5)...")

 Default = WHAT(4)

-WHAT(6) = step length in assigning indices
+WHAT(6) = \text{step length in assigning indices}

-("... in steps of WHAT(6)")
+("...in steps of WHAT(6)")

 Default = 1.0

 SDUM: blank

-For SDUM = MUMUPAIR/MUMUPRIM:
+For SDUM = ELECTNUC:

-WHAT(1): flag to switch on muon pair production by photons:
+WHAT(1): flag to switch on electronuclear interactions:

-= -1

-: resets to default (no muon pair production)
+≤ -1.0: resets to default (no electronuclear interactions)

-= 0

-: ignored
+= 0.0: ignored

-: interpreted as ich + iqe10 + iin100 + ids1000

-where ich = 1 to activate muon pair coherent production

-iqe = 1 to activate muon pair incoherent quasielastic production

-iin = 1 to activate muon pair incoherent inelastic production

-ids = 1 to activate muon pair deep inelastic production
+= 1.0: electronuclear interactions are activated at all energies

+= 2.0: electronuclear interactions are activated only in the high energy range (> 0.7 GeV)

+= 3.0: electronuclear interactions are activated only in the \Delta Resonance energy region

+= 4.0: electronuclear interactions are activated only in the Quasi-Deuteron energy region

 '''